 What is Ferocactus chrysacanthus Cactus?

 The descriptive term “barrel” is in reference to the shape of the plant, which is barrel shaped.
 It has a single rounded to cylindrical form.
 It has a dark green stem that isn’t possible to see in mature plants.
-The cactus has between 13-22 ribs, all of which are armed with curved
+The cactus has between 13 to 22 ribs, all of which are armed with curved yellow spines that become grey in color as the plant matures.

 How to Grow Ferocactus chrysacanthus

 In its native habitat, F. chrysacanthus runs the gamut between desert, hills, valleys, and coastal regions.
 Although it seems like it could grow almost anywhere, it gravitates towards areas of poor soil that never get waterlogged.
-And, of course, the other constants are plenty of sunshine and warm temperatures.
+Of course, the other constants are plenty of sunshine and warm temperatures.

 So, that said, in order to grow this cactus, mimic Mother Nature and provide it with plenty of light, warmth, and well-draining porous soil.